Cartan geometries and multiplicative forms: Appendix

+\underline{Fifth part}: recall that the right $\Gaug(P)$-action on $P$ is principal with respect to the trivial projection $P \to \{*\}$.
+Accordingly, denoting by $A$ the Lie algebroid of $\Gaug(P)$, we can consider the infinitesimal $\Gaug(P)$-action on $P$:

-\begin{proof} Let $A$ be the Lie algebroid of $\G$; the isomorphism will be induced by the infinitesimal $\G$-action on $P$, denoted by $a: \mu^*A \arr TP$ (see also Proposition \ref{infinitesimal_multiplicative_action}).
-Using Lemma \ref{image_infinitesimal_action} and the fact that infinitesimal free actions are injective, we see that
+Recall also that the image of $a$ coincides with the vertical bundle of $P \to \{*\}$, which in this case is simply $TP$.
+Together with the fact that infinitesimal free actions are injective, we see that